Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Introduction

-We illustrate this process of developing novel biases using a hiring game paradigm from the psychology literature \citep {bai_globally_nodate, bai_costly_2025}.
-Participants act as hiring managers to allocate a series of jobs, each of which has candidates from four artificial demographic groups, and they are rewarded for how many hired candidates succeed.
-Jobs are split into four types along two psychological dimensions, warmth and competence~\citep{fiske2002model}, following human data from Bai et al. (2025).
+We illustrate this process of developing novel biases using an iterative hiring paradigm from the psychology literature \citep {bai_globally_nodate, bai_costly_2025}.
+Participants act as hiring managers for a series of jobs, each of which has candidates from four artificial demographic groups, and they are rewarded for how many hired candidates succeed.
+Jobs are split into four quadrants along the two dimensions of social cognition, warmth and competence~\citep{fiske2002model}.
 For example, doctors are seen as trustworthy and competent while janitors are viewed as less so~\citep{koenig2014evidence}.
 Unknown to the participant, all candidates are equally likely to succeed with probability $p$ at each job.
 However, as participants explore by assigning candidates to roles and receive feedback on whether they succeed, these early observations often lead them to form inaccurate impressions about the underlying traits of each group, leading them to stratify candidates by assigning different groups to different job types.
 In other words, people do not explore enough to remove biases caused by inherently random feedback, causing them to treat groups unequally despite no real differences.
 Afterwards, people retained these biases, rating certain groups as more competent or caring than others.
-This process demonstrates how humans can develop new biases simply from engaging in sequential decision-making with noisy outcomes.
+This process demonstrates how one can develop new biases simply from engaging in sequential decision-making with noisy outcomes.